wp-plugins/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Max power, all-in-one, premium anti-spam.
-No comments spam, no registrations spam, no contact spam, protects any forms.
-Use spam free WordPress.
+No comments & registrations spam, no contact spam, protects any forms.
+Just install and forget spam.

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.